-Typically, to prevail in a legal malpractice case, a plaintiff must prove all of the following:
+To prevail in a legal malpractice lawsuit, a plaintiff must prove all of the following:

 The existence of an attorney-client relationship;